PrajwalDev9/Py_Selenium_Testing/README.md

 To run all above py files from the command line, you can use the following command:

 ```
-python test_google_search.py
+python code.py
 ```

-This will start the Chrome browser, navigate to Google, and search for "Selenium Python".
-The test will then verify that the search results page contains the text "Selenium Python".
+This will start the Chrome browser, navigate to Google.
+The test will then verify.

-This project can be used as a starting point for your own Selenium Python automation projects.
+This codes can be used as a starting point for your own Selenium Python automation projects.
 You can add more tests, automate different tasks, and customize the project to meet your specific needs.